Self-Exclusion From Sports Betting In MI

 While the industry is booming, sports fans need to learn more about self-exclusion options.
-For some bettors, the ease of access to sports betting can become a problem.
+For some bettors, the ease of access to sports betting can become a problem over time.

-With self-exclusion services, you can choose to take a break and cut yourself off from land-based and online services.
+With self-exclusion services, you can choose to take a break and cut yourself off from land-based and online betting.
 Learn more about your options below and how to enjoy sports betting responsibly.